blondie101010/BRAIN/README.md

 ## Support

 There isn't yet a defined support channel other than github here, but we plan on opening a support channel on IRC if there is a demand for it.
-Those interested may be able to reach me on FreeNode IRC under the nickname `blondie101010`.
+Those interested may be able to reach me on FreeNode IRC under the nickname `blondie101010` or on [Glitter](https://gitter.im/Blondie101010-BRAIN/).

 If you notice any issues or have a suggestion, be assured that all constructive comments are welcome.